nicolevanderhoeven/doing-it-in-public/README.md

 *Please don't* give feedback on spelling and grammar.
 That'll all be sorted out during the proofreading later.

+## Getting updates

+There are three ways you can get updates about new chapters for review:
+- Join [my Discord server](https://discord.gg/J8SeNYbzAF).
+I'll post requests for reviews in the channel `#book-doing-it-in-public`.
+- Sign up for my newsletter, [Thinking in Public](https://tip.nicolevanderhoeven.com).
+I'll mention available chapters for review there.
+- Check [Changelog](Changelog.md) here for updates.

 ## Where should I start?

 [Here's the current outline of the book](/content/index.md#outline).
 You can start there, give feedback on the outline itself, or jump into any of the linked sections from there.